Two Air Force Ones

 First of its kind

 President Dwight Eisenhower’s gleaming Lockheed Constellation, named Columbine II, was the first plane to officially carry the Air Force One call sign.
 It was in service from 1953-1954, when it was replaced by the Columbine III.
-Columbine II was built as a C-121A at Burbank, California and bailed to Lockheed to support the Lockheed Air Service International maintenance facility at Keflavík, Iceland.
+Columbine II was built as a C-121A at Burbank, California and sent to Lockheed to support the Lockheed Air Service International maintenance facility at Keflavík, Iceland.
 In November 1952, President-elect Dwight D. Eisenhower used the aircraft to travel to South Korea.
 It was converted to a VC-121A-LO standard for use by President Eisenhower in 1953.

 Before Air Force One